guiferviz/guiferviz.github.io/_posts/2020-04-09-uranium-00-motivations.md

 my process building Uranium.
 That means you'll accompany me while I learn, so I may say something that is not quite right.
+It also means that I don't know how far this project will go.
+I'll see as I go.

 Anyways, if you follow all the series you will achive amazing things, but you will be expose to a lot of radiaction that may kill you (or at least get your unborn child born with three legs).